Procedure Guide ·Emergency Vet Visit ·2026

 5Do emergency vets require payment upfront?

-Most emergency clinics require payment at time of service or a deposit before treatment.
-Some accept CareCredit or Scratchpay.
-Pet insurance reimburses you after you pay — you'll still need to cover the bill upfront.
+Yes.
+Most require payment or deposit before treatment.
+Some accept CareCredit/Scratchpay.
+Insurance reimburses after - you pay upfront.

 6Will my regular vet charge less for the same treatment?